JSpeedie/G2ME-legacy/README.md

 which it will later read to find the players latest glicko data.
-G2ME will either attempt to read the file `player1Name` or upon finding it does not exist, initialize it to the default values (which set the player at 1500 350 0.06 (Note that this entry will never be in any player file as they only store changes)).
+G2ME will either attempt to read the file `player1Name` or upon finding it does not exist, initialize it to the default values (which set the player at 1500 350 0.06 (Note that this default value entry will never appear in any player file as they only store changes)).

-An example file
+An example bracket file:

 ```
 Bilal Julian 0 3 1 1 2017